 In the new Media Services account, select API access.

 After you select Settings->Keys, add Description, press Save, and the key value gets populated.

 If the key expires, the account owner will have to contact Video Indexer support to renew the key.

 Make sure to write down the key value and the Application ID.
 You'll need it for the steps in the next section.

-In the Connect Video Indexer to an Azure subscription dialog of your Video Indexer page, select the Switch to manual configuration link.
+In the Create a new account on an Azure subscription dialog of your Video Indexer page, select the Switch to manual configuration link.